DesyncTheThird/corne-keymap/readme.md

 python host.py
 ```
 to run in the terminal.
 While running in a terminal, the script will print all the data transactions between the keyboard and trackball to the terminal, which may be useful for debugging.

+The outermost thumb keys (the `Utility` layer keys) activate volume control while held.

+If you don't have a separate pointing device, this feature doesn't do anything with the keyboard alone, apart from two tap-hold keys on the base layer which can be disabled with the `TB_TOGG` key, so you can just ignore it.